 Another special feature is the “Hoya glass” appareled in this model that comes from Japan, which offers a lens quality far above expectations.
 It’s covered with several layers of protective substances, which is a great edge for it to meet end visual goals.

 Without a doubt, this Elite Series model is an ideally used weapon for hunting and shooting at long distances.
+You can also compare this side by side with Nikon and Leupold scopes for better decision-making.

 2. Osprey Global 10- 40x50 Riflescope with Mil Dot Reticle